ess-dmsc/event-formation-unit/src/common/reduction/clustering/clusterer.md

 dimension 1, and then sort and cluster in dimension 2.
 So this already sounds like it's worthy of yet another specialized class.

+# Abstract2DClusterer

+The equivalent of AbstractClusterer for systems with joint X and Y readouts, such as timepix3.
+All of the above information for AbstractClusterer applies, except it takes `Hit2D` objects that contain coordinate information for 2 planes instead of 1.

+# Hierarchical2DClusterer

+The Hierarchical2DClusterer inherits from Abstract2DClusterer, so it applicable to `Hit2D` objects.
+The hierarchical aspect is that it clusters first in time and then in space.
+This is only possible with the `Hit2D` objects where coincidence matching isn't an issue, and we know the location of each hit in both planes.

+## Parameters
+  - uint64_t max_time_gap
+  - uint16_t max_coord_gap

+  Both the maximum time gap and maximum coordinate gap are passed into the constructor for the Hierarchical2DClusterer. max_time_gap defines the maximum time between the latest Hit2D in the current time cluster and the next to be added, any greater a gap than this finalises the current time cluster and starts a new one.
+The max_coord_gap similarly determines the maximum distance between two Hit2D objects in euclidian distance to be included in the same space cluster.

+## Assumptions
+* Events, whether inserted individually or in bulk, must come in chronological order.
+The calling pipeline can ensure this by observing maximum latency guarantees and only feeding `Hit2D` objects into the clusterer for which we can be sure to have all antecedent events accounted for.
+If this guarantee is not upheld, then the following behavior cannot be relied on.
+In the case of readouts at the end of a packet where readouts at the start of the next packet may belong in the same `Event`, this assumption is not upheld, and we lose some events this way or count some events twice.
+This number is low enough to be in acceptable bounds.
+* Hits are accumulated into a tentative cluster until such a cluster is finally processed and released onto the "out" queue.
+* Hit insertion can trigger clustering.
+Since the chronological guarantee is assumed, any hit that has a sufficient time-gap from the previous hit will cause the tentative cluster to be processsed.
+This is equivalent to completing the "clustering in time" step and immediately proceeding to the "clustering in space" step for that tentative cluster.
+* Time gap is calculated in a similar way as it is for a `Cluster` (see class description), and no negative time gaps are possible owing to the chronological guarantee above.
+* *pathological case:* as described for GapClusterer above, if no time gap large enough to finalise a time cluster and proceed to clustering in space is found then `Hit2D` objects will accumulate forever and cause the EFU to fail.